ZXPrism/ZXPrism/README.md

 I am **ZXPrism**, a person who is insterested in a wide variety of things.

-Currently, I am focusing on:
+Currently, I'm focusing on:

 - computer graphics
-- algorithms & optimizations
+- embedded development
+- control systems
-- heterogeneous computing
+- power electronics

 Sometimes I will try crafting some intriguing gizmos, like balance cars, railguns, etc. To be honest, none of them worked fine as expected, but I just love them.